DormantLogician/abstract-systems/doc/SolutionMap.md

 Incremental part of a solution's implementation.

 #### Priority
-Measure of how important an issue is based on damage caused.
+Measure of how important an issue is.

 #### Cost
 Amount of resource units from pool of resources that are needed to implement a specific solution and its solution units.